 In addition to stochastic data, deterministic data has been used to further inform SCAT resourcing planning.
-For Yoorn-1, deterministic run #111 (surface LOWC) was selected to guide resourcing estimates for SCAT, which was the simulation resulting in the highest accumulated shoreline mass of 2,713 tonnes on all shorelines (GHD, 2020a).
-For Jelen-1 and Parnassus-1 (GHD, 2020b), deterministic run #134 (surface LOWC) was selected to guide resourcing estimates for SCAT, which was the simulation resulting in the highest accumulated shoreline mass of 377 tonnes on all shorelines (GHD, 2020b).
-These runs have been selected to compare the shoreline clean-up assessment needs against the stochastic shoreline clean-up assessment needs (Table 10-39).
+Deterministic run #111 (surface LOWC) was selected to guide resourcing estimates for SCAT, which was the simulation resulting in the highest accumulated shoreline mass of 2,713 tonnes on all shorelines (GHD, 2020).
+This run has been selected to compare the shoreline clean-up assessment needs against the stochastic shoreline clean-up assessment needs (Table 10-39).

-For worst-case personnel requirements for Yoorn-1 (based on deterministic realisation #111), Ningaloo Coast North presents the greatest resource requirement of 32-48 personnel (up to 16 teams of 2-3 members each) (Table 10-40).
-For Jelen-1 and Parnassus-1 (based on Dancer-1 deterministic realisation #134), both Ningaloo Coast North and Barrow Island (including Boodie Island) present the greatest resource requirement of 10-15 personnel (up to 5 teams of 2-3 members each) (Table 10-41).
+For worst-case personnel requirements (based on deterministic realisation #111), Ningaloo Coast North presents the greatest resource requirement of 32-48 personnel (up to 16 teams of 2-3 members each) (Table 10-40).